stecrotti/stecrotti.github.io/_posts/2024-09-22-python-bits.md

 In Python, iterators are managed using the [`yield`](https://www.geeksforgeeks.org/use-yield-keyword-instead-return-keyword-python/) keyword.
 Placed instead of a `return` statement, it transforms the return of the parent function into an iterator which, once iterated over, executes the code until the next `yield` statement.
 Automatically, enough information is stored in the iterator object such that it's possible to resume execution at each iteration.

+Python comes with an `itertools` standard library.
+For example, `itertools.islice` is very similar to Julia's `Iterators.take`.

 ### File explorer
 `os.walk`: generates the file names in a directory tree by walking the tree either top-down or bottom-up.
 For each directory in the tree rooted at directory top (including top itself), it yields a 3-tuple (dirpath, dirnames, filenames).